-The Clinical Mental Health Counseling (CMHC) concentration is a practitioner-oriented program that is designed to prepare students to enter the professional fields of counseling and mental health.
+The Clinical Mental Health Counseling (CMHC) concentration is a practitioner-oriented program that is designed to prepare students to enter the professional field of clinical mental health counseling.
 Our program integrates counseling knowledge, skills, and clinical field experiences based on current research and best practices to help students develop their professional identities as clinical mental health counselors.
 With a sound foundation in counseling and mental health training, graduates will be able to work within a variety of clinical settings such as community mental health centers, day treatment and in-patient hospital settings, employee assistance plans, correctional facilities, foster care agencies, group homes, youth mentoring programs, colleges and universities, and private practice settings.
 Within these settings our graduates are equipped to address and resolve personal, familial, and social concerns that interfere with clients’ abilities to lead healthy and productive lives.

 Graduates of this concentration are also competitive for admission into doctoral programs in counseling psychology, counselor education, and other mental health fields as long as they design their coursework and experiences during the program with this focus in mind.
 Students choosing to further their research knowledge and skills to better prepare for advanced degree programs often complete a master’s thesis or complete research with a faculty advisor.